CUT-OFF DATE EXTENDED!

-Rugby beekeepers offer an introduction to beekeeping course each year.
+Rugby beekeepers offer an introduction to beekeeping course most years.

 Many of those who have attended have continued their interest and become beekeepers, which is terrific, but not essential.
 There are those who simply want to know more.